Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

      For example, if @c origin is @c "last-row" and @c offset is @c -1, then this will result in the second-to-last row.

+## Pen (#pen-properties)
+Properties for pens:
+- @c "color": the pen color.
+This can be either a color name or hex-encoded value.
+- @c "width": the width of the pen's line.
+- @c "style": the pen's style, which includes the following:
+  - @c "dot"
+  - @c "dot-dash"
+  - @c "long-dot"
+  - @c "short-dot"
+  - @c "solid" (the default)
+  - @c "cross-hatch"
+  - @c "horizontal-hatch"
+  - @c "vertical-hatch"

+Note that pens can be set to @c null to turn it off.

 ## Graphs {#graph-properties}
 Properties common to all graph items:
 - @c "datasource": if the object requires a datasource (most graphs do), then this is the name of the datasource.\n